Angelina Grimké

 Angelina Emily Grimké Weld (February 20, 1805 – October 26, 1879) was an American abolitionist, political activist, women's rights advocate, and supporter of the women's suffrage movement.
+At one point she was the best known, or "most notorious," woman in the country.
 She and her sister Sarah Moore Grimké were considered the only notable examples of white Southern women abolitionists.
 The sisters lived together as adults, while Angelina was the wife of abolitionist leader Theodore Dwight Weld.

 Although raised in Charleston, South Carolina, Angelina and Sarah spent their entire adult lives in the North.
 Angelina's greatest fame was between 1835, when William Lloyd Garrison published a letter of hers in his anti-slavery newspaper The Liberator, and May 1838, when she gave a speech to abolitionists with a hostile, noisy, stone-throwing crowd outside Pennsylvania Hall.
 The essays and speeches she produced in that period were incisive arguments to end slavery and to advance women's rights.

 Drawing her views from natural rights theory (as set forth in the Declaration of Independence), the United States Constitution, Christian beliefs in the Bible, and her own childhood memories of the cruel slavery and racism in the South, Grimké proclaimed the injustice of denying freedom to any man or woman.
 When challenged for speaking in public to mixed audiences of men and women in 1837, she and her sister Sarah fiercely defended women's right to make speeches and participate in political discourse.

-In May 1838, Angelina married Theodore Dwight Weld, a prominent abolitionist; see The abolitionist Weld–Grimké wedding.
-They lived in New Jersey with her sister Sarah, and raised three children, Charles Stuart (1839), Theodore Grimké (1841), and Sarah Grimké Weld (1844).
+In May 1838, Angelina married Theodore Dwight Weld, a prominent abolitionist.
+They lived in New Jersey with her sister Sarah and raised three children, Charles Stuart (1839), Theodore Grimké (1841), and Sarah Grimké Weld (1844).
 They earned a living by running two schools, the latter located in the Raritan Bay Union utopian community.
 After the Civil War ended, the Grimké–Weld household moved to Hyde Park, Massachusetts, where they spent their final years.
 Angelina and Sarah were active in the Massachusetts Woman Suffrage Association.

 Family background

 Grimké was born in Charleston, South Carolina, to John Faucheraud Grimké and Mary Smith, both from wealthy planter families.
-Her father was an Anglican lawyer, planter, politician, and judge, a Revolutionary War veteran, and distinguished member of Charleston society.
+Her father was an Anglican lawyer, planter, politician, and judge, a Revolutionary War veteran, and a distinguished member of Charleston society.
 Her mother Mary was a descendant of South Carolina Governor Thomas Smith.
 Her parents owned a plantation and were major slaveholders.
 Angelina was the youngest of 14 children.
 Her father believed women should be subordinate to men and provided education to only his male children, but the boys shared their studies with their sisters.